Is Gran Fondo Hincapie for racers?

 The entire event will be chip timed.
 You are only eligible for competition prizes if you complete the full course.

 Is there a minimum age for participants?

-There is no minimum age requirement; however, participants under age 18 will need to have a parent register them online or on site to sign an additional waiver.
+There is no minimum age requirement; however, participants under age 18 will need to have a parent sign a waiver for them on-site.

 Is this a timed event?